 The robots used for taking orders and transactions, live support, etc. are most popular in big data analytics.
 Precise product searching, Internet of Things (IoT), and Artificial Intelligence AI are also in trend.

 In data analytics, there is a high demand for machine learning.
-Also, data visualization, predictive analytics, data curation, data engineers, metadata management trend in data analytics.
+Also, data visualization, predictive analytics, automated analytics, data curation, data engineers, metadata management trend in data analytics.

 Now, take an example of a streaming service that generates a lot of unstructured data that includes video, audio, text, etc. The management of this data will be done by big data analytics.
 But the content that will be recommended to the users will be managed by regular data analytics.